ronami/HypeScript/README.md

 This project includes a simplified implementation of TypeScript's type-system that's written in TypeScript's own type-system.

 The implementation includes an EcmaScript tokenizer and parser, along with a limited type-system.
+I used comments to describe how this is working.

 *☝ Please note that this project is meant to be used for fun and learning purposes and not for practical use.*